ptdk1020/funwithkaggle/README.md

-This is a place where I have fun with Kaggle datasets.
+This is a place where I have fun with datasets from Kaggle.